Skip to main content

 Responsible to: Superintendent

-Responsible for: Preserving and protecting all district students, personnel and property and promoting issues of school-wide safety
+Responsible for: Preserving and protecting all district students, personnel, and property, and promoting issues of school-wide safety

 Minimum Qualifications:

-• Evidence of Act 120 training
+• Evidence of Act 120 training or graduation from the PA State Police Academy

 • Minimum of five (5) years’ experience as a certified police officer